Pkrysinski/MongoDB-Social-Network-API/README.md

     -DELETE to remove user by its _id.

     -POST to create a new thought.
-        +TODO: Creates a new thought, but doesn't push the thoughtID to the user.thoughts array.
     -PUT to update a thought by its _id.